Can’t pair Bluetooth devices to my Sony Smart TV

 Sony Smart TVs can recognize most USB keyboard and mice.
 This also applies to Bluetooth enabled peripherals.

-Keep in mind that some functions, for example the right-click on a mouse, are not supported.
-Also, some peripherals and accessories won’t connect at all if are not supported.
+Keep in mind that some functions, for example, the right-click on a mouse, are not supported.
+Also, some peripherals and accessories won’t connect if not supported.

 As for gamepads, there is official Bluetooth support only for DS4 controllers.
 Other controllers might work as well, but you’ll experience input lag.

-After following these steps, your Sony Smart TV’s Bluetooth should work as intended and you should be able to connect any supported devices.
+After following these steps, your Sony Smart TV’s Bluetooth should work as intended, and you should be able to connect to any supported devices.

 If you still experience connection problems, you can try to perform a Power reset or a Factory reset.
 For more info on how to do that, check out the steps in this guide.